 Central to the tool is the concept of enterprise design.
 This is explored through five design layers: a company’s Purpose, Networks, Governance, Ownership, and Finance.
 Here's a short video to introduce this concept, which facilitators running workshops with this tool can use within their workshop.

 These design layers powerfully shape the strategic decisions and operational impacts of businesses, and ultimately determine whether or not businesses can transform to become part of a regenerative and distributive future.
 By diving into five layers of deep design, this tool reveals both design blockages that prevent transformative action, and design innovations that can unlock its possibility.
+Over 300 businesses participated in the creation of this tool, through 22 pilot workshops co-hosted by Doughnut Economics Action Lab.

 The tool is accompanied by a paper, What Doughnut Economics Means for Business, which contains background context and further detail on the core concepts as well as additional examples of business design.
 The paper was co-authored by DEAL and Centre for Economic Transformation.
 To read the paper, click here or see the Downloads section below.